About Capo Valley 4 Wheelers

 • Must hold a valid drivers license and insurance for vehicle

-• Each vehicle mus have seat belts, first aid kit, HAM radio, roll bar, or hard top, and be in a reliable state of repair
+• Each vehicle must have seatbelts, first aid kit, HAM radio, roll bar, or hard top, and be in a reliable state of repair

 • Applicants for membership must attend two general meetings and two club-sponsored runs